Glenmaggie Dam: Hydroelectric power station

-Ghost sightings & local culture
+Ghost sightings and local culture

 There is a local legend that the lake is haunted by a ghost by the name of Matilda Power who died in an unfortunate accident back in 1939.
 It's rumoured that her ghost roams the shores to this day looking for her car that was lost in over 14 feet of water.
 Local ghost hunters say that she's often spotted by the lake at the end of Gillum Road, particularly in March each year.